How to Find Bed Bugs

 Do not overload the dryer; small or medium-sized loads ensure effective heat circulation.
 Place infested articles in the affected home’s laundry machines only.
 Transporting buggy linens and items to a commercial laundry or Laundromat will spread the insects to many other locations.

-Bed Bug Prevention At Home
+Prevention At Home

 Used and Secondhand Items

 Do not bring discarded or secondhand bedding or upholstered furniture into the house.
-Use extreme caution when bringing in used case furniture, such as dressers, bureaus and chests.
+Use extreme caution when bringing in used furniture, such as dressers, bureaus and chests.
 Remember, that interesting piece may have been set out on the curb because it is full of bugs!

 Vintage clothing stores, thrift stores, flea markets and consignment shops are all enjoyable places to find unique bargains, but remember to treat your purchases and also to change and launder your shopping attire as soon as you return home.

-Bed bugs cannot jump or fly, but brushing against items or trying on pieces that harbor them can allow some to stow away.
+These bugs cannot jump or fly, but brushing against items or trying on pieces that harbor them can allow some to stow away.
 It only takes one egg-bearing female to launch a hostile take-over of the home.

 How to Handle Bed Frames

 Set bed frame legs into metal cans, or onto glue board traps used for cockroaches and mice.
 Bed frame legs can also be coated with mineral oil or talc used as body-dusting powder.
-Both substances make the surface impossible for bed bugs to climb.
+Both substances make the surface impossible for bugs to climb.
 Bed legs can also be wrapped in double-sided tape.

 Keep headboards at least one inch from the wall.
 Wall-mounted headboards should be removable for periodic inspection and cleaning.
 Do not allow bedding to touch the floor, and chose bedding that may be cleaned by machine washing and drying.